Constraints on symplectic quasi-states: Introduction and results

 Our main result then reads as follows. \begin{thm}[\tb{Main result}] Let $(M,\omega)$ be a closed connected symplectic manifold of dimension at least four, with $H^1(M;\Z)=0$, and let $\zeta$ be an Aarnes quasi-state on $M$.
 If $\zeta$ is symplectic, then it is a delta-measure. \end{thm}

 \begin{rem} Note that even when the measure in question is the normalized Lebesgue measure corresponding to the volume form $\omega^{\wedge\frac12\dim M}$, that is the measure `remembers' some information encoded in the symplectic form, the corresponding Aarnes quasi-state is still not symplectic.
-This conforms to the deep distinction between symplectic geometry and the geometry of a volume form. \end{rem}
+This conforms to the deep distinction between symplectic geometry and the geometry of a volume form, which was first established in Gromov's seminal paper \cite{Gromov_Pseudoholomorphic}. \end{rem}